Did your favourite Irish boy names make the list? See where it ranked on our definitive list of Gaelic Irish boy names and their meanings!

 10. Rian (ree-an)

-Meaning: “king/kingly”.
-Not much is known about this mysterious name, but it is believed to be a diminutive of the Irish word for “king”.
+Meaning: “king/kingly”, this is one of the most popular Irish baby boy names today.
+Not much is known about this mysterious name, but it is believed to be a diminutive form of the Irish word for “king”.

 Drummer of All Time Low Rian Dawson, American football Rian Lindell, and Australian actor Rian McLean are three famous Rians.